ReeceGoding/Frustration-One-Year-With-R/README.md

 with.
 I have tried to not be too petty, but every negative point in here comes from an honest position of frustration.
-There are some things that I really love about R, I’ve even devoted [an entire section to them](#what-r-does-right).
+There are some things that I really love about R, I’ve even devoted [an entire section to them](#3-what-r-does-right).
 However, if there is one point that I really want this document to get across, it’s that R is filled to the brim with small madnesses.
 Although I can name a few major issues with R, its ultimate problem is the sum of its little problems.
 This document couldn’t be short.

 Also, on the topic of the sections in this document, watch out for all